WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Added ACTION_CLEAR_ARRAY.
   * OUTER_SET var += -= *= etc. added.
   * --dcmp-from --dcmp-to 'works' if from has less states than to.
+  * --game-by-type for setting the game path using the game directories in the register.
+Doesn't work on Mac or Linux.
+  * If there is no chitin.key in ./ (and --game and friends is not specified), try looking for a game installation in ../, ../../, etc (up to four levels of depth).

 Version 210:
   * LAUNCH_*_FUNCTION can define variables local to the function.